-Added sugar may be the single unhealthiest ingredient in the modern diet.
+Added sugar has taken the spotlight as the ingredient to avoid in the modern diet.

-On average, Americans eat about 15 teaspoons of added sugar each day, although sources vary on the exact figure (1).
+On average, Americans eat about 17 teaspoons of added sugar each day (

 This article lists 56 different names for sugar.

-These include insulin resistance, metabolic syndrome, fatty liver and type 2 diabetes.
+These include insulin resistance, metabolic syndrome, fatty liver disease, and type 2 diabetes.

-Bottom Line: Added sugar goes by many names, and most types consist of glucose or fructose.
+Added sugar goes by many names, and most types consist of glucose or fructose.
 Avoiding excessive intakes of sugar in your daily diet is an important health strategy.

 Sucrose is the most common type of sugar.

-Often called “table sugar,” it is a naturally occurring carbohydrate found in many fruits and plants.
+Often called “table sugar,” it’s a naturally occurring carbohydrate found in many fruits and plants.

 Table sugar is usually extracted from sugar cane or sugar beets.
 It consists of 50% glucose and 50% fructose, bound together.

-Bottom Line: Sucrose is also known as table sugar.
-It occurs naturally in many fruits and plants, and is added to all sorts of processed foods.
+Sucrose is also known as table sugar.
+It occurs naturally in many fruits and plants, and it’s added to all sorts of processed foods.
 It consists of 50% glucose and 50% fructose.

-There are several different types of HFCS, which contain varying amounts of fructose.
+There are several different types of HFCS containing varying amounts of fructose.

-- HFCS 55: This is the most common type of HFCS.
-It contains 55% fructose and 45% glucose, which makes it similar to sucrose in composition.
+- HFCS 55.
+This is the most common type of HFCS.
+It contains 55% fructose, nearly 45% glucose, and water.

-Bottom Line: High-fructose corn syrup is produced from corn starch.
-It consists of varying amounts of fructose and glucose, but the most common type contains 55% fructose and 45% glucose.
+High fructose corn syrup is produced from corn starch.
+It consists of varying amounts of fructose and glucose, but the composition is essentially the same as sucrose or table sugar.

 Agave nectar, also called agave syrup, is a very popular sweetener produced from the agave plant.

-Bottom Line: Agave nectar or syrup is produced from the agave plant.
+Agave nectar or syrup is produced from the agave plant.
 It contains 70–90% fructose and 10–30% glucose.
-It may be even more harmful for health than regular sugar.

 - Florida crystals